ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/5-FAQ/02-Gameplay.md

 ## **3.)
 Why is the water messed up, blocky, and why can I see it through walls?**

 This is caused by an improperly set up ENB.
-The ENB is no longer supported and is considered a modification of the modpack (which as well isnt supported)
+ENB is no longer supported and is considered a modification of the modpack (which as well isnt supported)

 ## **4.)
 Where are the Sunset Sarsaparilla bottles during the tutorial?
 They aren't behind the building like usual.**